computas/cd-jenkins-workshop/README.md

     end
     ```

-8. Run `vagrant up` to start the box.
+9. Run `vagrant up` to start the box.
-9. Test as described above.
+10. The installation can be tested by opening http://192.168.33.10:8080 in a web browser to access Jenkins,
+    and http://192.168.33.10:8081/artifactory/ to access Artifactory.
+    The IP address corresponds to the one configured in the Vagrantfile.
+    If the web pages are not available, a restart of the virtual box might solve the problem.
+    Please do not change configuration of Jenkins or Artifactory.